The Vox AC30 Twin - 1960

 (3) Rodney Angell, in an inverview for the "Vox Pop: How Dartford Powered The British Beat Boom" programme, broadcast on BBC 4 (30th January, 2012), stated that Dick asked Tom about making a new amp with two speakers.
 Tom said "No, No, No. Too heavy, too loud".
 [At this point the narrator comes in and says that Dick went ahead and made some anyway "...just to help out bands like The Shadows"].
 Tom found out - spotting some [presumably tell-tale] items that Dick had ordered - and a huge row ensued.
 The upshot was that Dick was allowed to make 10 as a sort of trial - "on his head be it".
 Rodney worked for JMI first as an amp tester, then as a Research and Design engineer.

-(4) Mike Ameson of MAJ Electronics recalls servicing TV Front AC30 Twins that had two output transformers (one for each pair of EL84s).
+(4) Mike Ameson of MAJ Electronics recalls servicing a pair of TV Front AC30 Twins that both had two output transformers (one for each pair of EL84s).

 (5) The circuit diagrams for the AC30/4 and AC30/6 - single output transformers envisaged for both models - are dated 29th April 1960.
 The first adverts for the AC30 Twin were issued in Spring 1960.